GJDuck/e9patch/README.md

 ## Documentation

-If you just want to test E9Patch out, then please try the above examples.

 E9Patch is a low-level tool that is designed to be integrable into other projects.
 To find out more, please see the following documentation: